Otlhomame/DefaultWeb/README.md

 # FirstRepo
-This is our first repository
+This is our first repository.
+A intensive github mastery revisit covering branching, pull, push, remote team work administration and version control etc.

 This is our working directory